Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Abstract

 \section{Abstract}

-Conventional language model (LM) safety alignment relies on a reactive, disjoint procedure: attackers exploit a static model, followed by defensive fine-tuning to patch exposed vulnerabilities.
-This sequential approach creates a mismatch---attackers overfit to obsolete defenses, while defenders perpetually lag behind emerging threats.
-To address this, we propose \method, an online self-play reinforcement learning algorithm where an attacker and defender agent co-evolve through continuous interaction.
-We cast safety alignment as a two-player zero-sum game, where a single model alternates between attacker and defender roles---generating adversarial prompts and safeguarding against them---while a reward LM adjudicates outcomes.
-This enables dynamic co-adaptation.
-Grounded in the game-theoretic framework of zero-sum games, we establish a \textit{theoretical safety guarantee} which motivates the design of our method: if self-play converges to a Nash Equilibrium, the defender will reliably produce safe responses to any adversarial input. \textit{Empirically}, \method uncovers more diverse attacks (+21.8\% SBERT) compared to attackers trained against static defenders and achieves higher robustness on safety benchmarks (e.g., +65.5\% on WildJailBreak) than defenders trained against static attackers.
-We further propose \textit{hidden Chain-of-Thought}, allowing agents to plan privately, which boosts adversarial diversity and reduces over-refusals.
-Our results motivate a shift from reactive patching to proactive co-evolution in LM safety training, enabling scalable, autonomous, and robust self-improvement of LMs via multi-agent reinforcement learning (MARL).
+Conventional large language model (LLM) safety alignment relies on a reactive, disjoint loop: attackers exploit a static model, then defenders patch exposed vulnerabilities.
+This sequential setup leads to attackers overfitting obsolete exploits while defenders perpetually lag behind emerging threats.
+To address this, we introduce \method, the first fully online self-play multi-agent reinforcement learning (MARL) algorithm that continuously co-evolves attacker and defender for robust safety alignment.
+A single policy self-plays as both attacker and defender, generating adversarial prompts and defending against them, with a reward model adjudicating outcomes.
+Each role uses \textit{hidden chain-of-thought} for strategic planning.
+Grounded in two-player zero-sum game theory, we establish a \textit{theoretical safety guarantee}: if the game converges to Nash Equilibrium, the defender produces safe responses against any adversarial input. \textit{Empirically}, \method generalizes across five models from the Llama and Qwen families, uncovering more diverse attacks (+17.80\% SBERT) and improving safety of RLHF-trained models by up to 95\% across 14 benchmarks.
+Our work motivates a shift from reactive patching to proactive co-evolution, enabling LLM safety self-improvement via online self-play MARL. \href{https://github.com/mickelliu/selfplay-redteaming}{\github~Link to Code}